Connect with others who understand.

 • Fungal skin infections (such as tinea or Malassezia folliculitis)

-• Viral skin infections, such as warts or cold sores
+• Viral or fungal skin infections, such as warts or cold sores

 • Clogged pores and folliculitis

-6. You Can Manage the Side Effects of Topical Anti-Inflammatories
+7. Side Effects of Topical Anti-Inflammatories Can Be Managed

-To help prevent skin thinning while using topical corticosteroids, avoid putting bandages or wraps over the treated skin.
-Use the medications only as directed by your doctor or dermatologist.
-Do not use them for longer than the prescribed time or on areas of the body for which they are not designed.
-If your seborrheic dermatitis symptoms haven’t improved after using the treatment, talk to your doctor or dermatologist.
+To help prevent side effects, use topical corticosteroids only as directed by your doctor or dermatologist.
+Don’t use these medications longer than the prescribed time or on areas of the body for which they’re not designed.

 Do you use a topical anti-inflammatory treatment to manage your seborrheic dermatitis?
-Share your experiences in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 A MySebDermTeam Member